YU-Zhejian/art_modern/docs/Install.md

 Available since [1.1.3](#v-1.1.3-section).

 Configures the behavior of CMake policy [`CMP0167`](https://cmake.org/cmake/help/latest/policy/CMP0167.html).
 There's usually no need to change this.
-You only need to set this switch to `OFF` if you have Boost earlier than 1.69 with CMake latter than 3.30.
+You only need to set this switch to `OFF` if you have Boost earlier than 1.69 with CMake later than 3.30.

 - **`ON` (DEFAULT): Will use the set the policy to `NEW`.**
 - `OFF`: Will use the set the policy to `OLD`.